web-illinois/ilw-content/README.md

 </ilw-content>
 ```

+## Upgrade Process

+* Change the "il-content", "il-introduction" and "il-lede" to "ilw-content".
+* Add the mode if you changed from the old "il-introduction" and "il-lede" components.
+* Update classes to attributes.
+* If you have a paragraph that you want to look like a heading, you can use `<p class="ilw-heading">`

 ## Accessibility Notes and Use

 Color contrast.
 Be aware that if you want to change colors, make sure you have correct color contrast.

 This does not automatically include your content in a ``<section>`` tag.
 This is because the section tag is a semantic area that usually includes headings, and it's not expected that these content items will have headings.

-You can include buttons using the ilw-buttons class or ilw-button class.
+You can include buttons using the `ilw-buttons` or `ilw-button` class.

+There is a `<p class="ilw-heading">` helper that will make a paragraph look like a header, but it will not be part of the accessibility tree as a header.

 ## External references